Adverse event following immunisation Factsheet

 On completion of the online report form, a lodgement number will be issued.
 If you have provided an email address, the option to receive confirmation including your lodgement number by email, is available.
 There is also an option to print a copy of your report.

 Each report received by SA Health is assessed and triaged according to urgency.
-A specialist team provides appropriate advice and follow up for individuals who have experienced an adverse event following immunisation.
+A specialist team provides appropriate advice and follow up for individuals who have experienced an AEFI.
 Unexpected or unusual reactions in children may be referred to the Specialist Immunisation Service (SIS).

 SA Health submits all reports to the Therapeutic Goods Administration (TGA).
 These reports contribute to national vaccine safety surveillance.